LouisRiverstone/sony-vpc-eg13eb-hackintosh/README.md

 		 - Atheros Bluetooth
 	- Ethernet
 		- Atheros
 			- ALXEthernet

 Ok, it's time to use Multibeast!

  - Install Clover on Legacy mode (To replace Chamilion)

-Install Kexts (Audio, Voodoo) With Kext Utility
+Use a Disk Software From Linux Mint to Replace Clover From Instalation with Post Installation Kexts

-Use a Disk Software From Linux Mint to Replace Clover From Instalation Without Kexts excepts for FakeSMC.
+Have Fun :)